etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-3.rst

    def random_array(n=1000):
        """Initialize an array with n random numbers in [0,1[."""
-       # Below we use a list comprehension.
-That is a Python idiom that creates a list.
+       # Below we use a list comprehension (a Python idiom for creating a list from an iterable object).
        a = [random.random() for i in range(n)]
        return a